NicolaNardino/Blockchain.Ethereum/README.md

 # Welcome to Blockchain.Ethereum Web Application PoC
-Simple web application interacting with the Ethereum network, meant to become a DAPP as soon as I'll introduce smart contracts.
+Simple Java web application interacting with the Ethereum network, meant to become a DAPP as soon as I'll introduce smart contracts.

 For the time being its key features are:
   - Connection to the Ethereum Network via a node running on localhost.